apa512/clj-rethinkdb/README.md

       (r/run conn))))
 ```

 Note that for inserts we resolve conflicts by an update.
-At worst this may override an object that has been added while the query was running.
-Which should never happen since this function is recognized by RethinkDB as atomic.
+At worst this may override an object that has been added while the query was running, which should never happen since this function is recognized by RethinkDB as atomic.

 Also note that the ordering in `r/merge` is important, preference is given to fields in the rightmost object in the argument list.
 The upsert'd items can define a default `:updated` and `:created` field that'll override `(r/now)`.

 ### Complete Reference

 See full documentation at http://apa512.github.io/clj-rethinkdb/ (work in progress).